-Japan PM: NKorea may be capable of sarin-loaded missiles
+N. Korea may be capable of sarin-loaded missiles, warns Japan’s Abe

-TOKYO (AP) — Prime Minister Shinzo Abe has warned that North Korea may be capable of firing a missile loaded with sarin nerve gas toward Japan.
+TOKYO — Prime Minister Shinzo Abe warned Thursday that North Korea may be capable of firing a missile loaded with sarin nerve gas toward Japan, as international concern mounted that a missile or nuclear test by the authoritarian state could be imminent.

-Abe’s comments Thursday to a parliamentary panel on national security and diplomacy come amid looming concern about another missile or nuclear test by the communist country.
+“There is a possibility that North Korea is already capable of shooting missiles with sarin as warheads,” Abe told a parliamentary panel on national security and diplomacy.

-Responding to a question about Japan’s readiness at a time of increased tension, Abe told lawmakers that North Korea may already have the capability to shoot missiles with sarin as warheads.
+Abe was responding to a question about Japan’s readiness at a time of increased regional tension.
 A U.S. navy aircraft carrier is heading toward the Korean Peninsula as Pyongyang prepares for the 105th anniversary of the birth of its founder Kim Il Sung this weekend.
+And with U.S.-South Korean wargames ongoing, North Korean has intensified rhetoric warning it would retaliate strongly against any aggression.

+South Korea has long said it believes the North can conduct its sixth nuclear test whenever it chooses.
+The 38 North website , which monitors North Korea, said that satellite imagery of the country’s Pyunggye-ri nuclear test site suggests it is “primed and ready” for an explosion.

 Most Read Stories